dereuromark/cakephp-setup/docs/Console/Bake.md

 ### Skipping fields
 Use `public $skipFields = [...]` in your Table class to skip certain fields from being outputted.
-By default the following fields are already excluded:
+By default, the following fields are being excluded:
 ```php
 ['password', 'slug', 'lft', 'rght', 'created_by', 'modified_by', 'approved_by', 'deleted_by']
 ```